 An introduction to this American Film genre with reference to its origins in European films and painting of the 1920's and 1930's, and in American hard-boiled detective fiction of the 1930's, as well as to its significance to the development of Hollywood and today's mass media.
-Prerequisites: EL-123, EL-134.
+Prerequisites: EL-123, EL-134 Course Type(s): Values.